IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 .. math:: \eta_{M} = 0.80 + 0.0319\log{PB} - 0.00182(\log{PB})^{2}   (Eq.
 22.18)

-Efficiencies are valid for PB in the range of 1 to 1500Hp and Q in the range of 50 to 5000 gpm
+Efficiencies are valid for PB in the range of 1 to 1500 Hp and Q in the range of 50 to 5000 gpm

 where: